-- If you feel you are in danger – there are places you can go that will help you out.
-They know discreet removalist firms and places where you can get household goods.
-Leaving, and the time straight after leaving can be very dangerous when you are dealing with abusive partners.
-Please contact me and I will try to find help in your area.
+- If you feel you are in danger — there are places you can go that will help you out.
+They know discreet removalist firms and businesses where you can get free household goods.
+Leaving and the time straight after leaving can be very dangerous when you are dealing with abusive partners.
+Please contact me, and I will try to find help in your area.

 - See a lawyer if property or children will make this messy.
-I can hear you saying you can’t afford it -please believe me when I say that 100% of my clients with children eventually end up at a lawyer – even if it is simply to stop the incessant pointless communication and to-ing and fro-ing.
+I can hear you saying you can’t afford it.
+Please believe me when I say that 100% of my clients with children eventually end up at a lawyer.
+Even if it is simply to stop the ongoing pointless communication and to-ing and fro-ing.
 You will be super busy coping with life, so outsourcing some of it makes sense.
-You can often get the first visit free so you can get an idea of what your rights are.
-If you have a lawyer who has all your documentation and history at hand then they can step in as soon as things become difficult.
-A great site in the US is Hello Divorce.
+You can often get the first visit free, so you can get an idea of your rights.
+Suppose you have a lawyer who has all your documentation and history at hand.
+In that case, they can step in as soon as things become complicated.

 - Check with the welfare system in your country.
-Here in Australia – even if you have arranged to collect Child Support privately, lodge your information dated the day you leave.
 Getting Child Support is something the Narcissist will use to manipulate you.
-Again – there are agencies to do these things for you.
+Again — there are agencies to do these things for you.
 We are about minimal interaction between you and your ex.
-It also means they do not have your banking details.
+It also means they don’t have your banking details.

 Breaking up by text is preferable.
 Not just okay — preferable.
 Underline that and don’t question it for a second.

 A short, matter of fact text.
 If not, a note on the kitchen bench.
 No explaining.
 No reasoning.
 No ambiguity.
-It is clear you are gone.
+Make it clear you are gone.
 “Dear John.
 I have left you.
 Please do not contact me other than by email on _______”.
-I will not be available to you by any other method and will be in contact with you about finances and children.”
-Strong, firm, unemotional – no ammunition for them to manipulate.
+I will not be available to you by any other method.
+I will be in contact with you about finances and children.”
+Strong, firm, unemotional — no ammunition for them to manipulate.
 I can hear your brain telling you that breaking up by text is for assholes.
 No. Just no. You have given everything to them.
 Now is YOUR time to take it back.
 And that requires a change in the way you think.

-Just quickly – the reason to have contact only by text or email is to have proof – proof of their promises and words and also so you can clearly see that you’re not the crazy one.
+Just quickly — the reason to have contact only by text or email is to have proof of their promises and words, so you can clearly see that you’re not the crazy one.